wassname/prob_jsonformer/README.md

+# prob_jsonformer: A Bulletproof Way to Generate Probabilistic Structured JSON from Language Models.

+This fork has been modified to include the token probabilities.
+The original README is below.

 # Jsonformer: A Bulletproof Way to Generate Structured JSON from Language Models.

 ### Problem: Getting models to output structured JSON is hard